andreaskou/PHPBB_IUM/README.md

 ## Description

-phpBB Inactive User Manager will allow you to manager inactive users in your phpBB3 board.
+phpBB Inactive User Manager will allow you to manage inactive users in your phpBB3 board.
 The extension is in a very early stage but I will try to update as often as I can.
 Please let me know your ideas and thoughts.